 Matthew Salvaggio, Musical and Artistic Director

-The 2020/21 season marks Matthew Salvaggio’s fourth season as Music Director of the Euclid Symphony Orchestra, where his responsibilities include conducting classical, pops and educational concerts, and his sixth year as Musical and Artistic Director of the University Heights Symphonic Band.
-He is also the conductor/co-founder of Orchestra 19, a 19th-century historical performance practice orchestra.
+Matthew Salvaggio is the founder and Music Director of the Cleveland Repertory Orchestra.
+Additionally, the 2021/22 season marks his fifth season as Music Director of the Euclid Symphony Orchestra, where his responsibilities include conducting classical, pops, and educational concerts, and his seventh season as Musical and Artistic Director of the University Heights Symphonic Band.

 Matt was a 2020 finalist for the American Prize in wind conducting and a 2015 semi-finalist in the National Band Association’s Young Conductor Mentor Project.
 In 2019, he was a finalist for conducting positions with both the United States Army and Air Force Bands – an honor reserved for a select few each year.

-As an artistic leader, Matthew has guided his ensembles through the process of becoming independent non-profit entities and has expanded programming with each of his organizations.
-In 2019, he established the Tom Baker Young Artists Competition with the Euclid Symphony Orchestra.
-The annual competition awards the winner a performance opportunity with the ESO and a cash prize.
+As an artistic leader, Matthew has guided his ensembles through the process of becoming independent non-profit entities and expanded programming with each of his organizations.
+In 2019, he established the annual Tom Baker Young Artists Competition with the Euclid Symphony Orchestra – which awards a performance opportunity with the ESO and a cash prize.

-An advocate for new music, Matt has helped commission nearly twenty works in the last decade from composers including Mark Camphouse, Anthony O’Toole, Michael Kallstrom, Kevin Walczyk, and Tony Manfredonia.
+An advocate for new music, Matt has helped commission nearly twenty works in the last decade from composers including Mark Camphouse, Anthony O’Toole, and Steve Danyew.
 Artistic collaborations include John Rautenberg (Cleveland Orchestra), John DiCesare (Seattle Symphony), Joshua Lauretig (Buffalo Philharmonic), Kyra Kester (Akron Symphony), Cameron Leach, J.c.
-Sherman, Emily Cornelius and ESO concertmaster Liesl Hook.
+Sherman, Emily Cornelius, and ESO concertmaster Liesl Hook.

 While completing his master’s degree, Mr. Salvaggio founded and conducted the Kent Intercollegiate Wind Ensemble – a community/service-based ensemble in Kent, Ohio.
 With that group, he conducted several world premieres and recorded two film scores.
 Matt has also served as Graduate Assistant Director of Orchestras and Graduate Assistant in Bands at Kent State University.
 In 2007, he was a guest conductor in residence with the Medina Community Band.